Greta Thunberg docks in Portugal ahead of COP25 in Madrid | DW | 03.12.2019

 It was her second round-trip sea voyage across the Atlantic in four months.
 Her first was to attend a UN climate summit in New York in September.

 The COP25 summit in Madrid opened on Monday, with 200 countries pledging a "green revolution" on the first day.
-Thunberg intends to attend a demonstration at the conference on Friday.
+Thunberg intends to attend the demonstration at the conference on Friday.

 dv/rt (dpa, Reuters)